on the market, choosing the right one can be tough.

 Marble is expensive to buy and maintain.
 The rock is porous, which means it can soak up stains with ease if you neglect to reseal it on a regular basis.
 It also has a lower resistance to scratching than some other types of stone.
 If you manage to scratch, stain, or chip marble, the cost to repair it will be quite high.

-Lastly, marble develops a patina over time that some owners do not like.
+Lastly, laminate develops a patina over time that some owners do not like.

-All of these cons work out to marble being one of the higher-maintenance types of countertops.
+All of these cons work out to laminate being one of the higher-maintenance types of countertops.

 Other Types of Stone Countertops